 Yes.
 All candidates are required to provide evidence of their right to work permanently in the UK, regardless of their nationality.
 UK and Irish nationals can prove their right to work by providing one of the following;

 No, you do not require any fitness qualifications to be eligible for the role.
-Fitness will be internally assessed during a Physical Competency Assessment (PCA), details of which can be found here.
+Fitness will be internally assessed during a Physical Competence Assessment (PCA), details of which can be found here.

 Yes, as well as completing the Medical Health Questionnaire, you are required to provide additional information in relation to any medical conditions you may have had in the past or are currently ongoing, e.g. reports from a specialist.